ryarmst/BarProbe/README.md

 # BarProbe

 An Android barcode toolkit for functionality testing, security testing, and configuration.
 Largely LLM-generated.
 Use at your own risk, of course.
+Documentation available [here](https://ryarmst.github.io/BarProbe/) and within the app.

 ## Features